Exploring Sicily by train

 The train station is in the middle of the town and some particularly beautiful holiday lettings are just a few hundred metres away.

-And as our overview map on Google Maps shows, Santa Flavia is located by the sea and close to Palermo.
+And as our train map shows, Santa Flavia is located by the sea and close to Palermo.

-Sicily - All in One Place does not organise train journeys, but provides advice for holiday makers and expats who want to use the train.
+Sicily - All in One Place does not organise train journeys, but provides advice for holiday makers and expats who want to use trains in Sicily.

 We assume no liability for the correctness, completeness and topicality of this advice.